Your belly button is connected internally to the remnants of the umbilical cord, which links to the abdominal wall and underlying tissues.

 - Medial Umbilical Ligaments: Remnants of fetal umbilical arteries running alongside the bladder.

-These structures are vestiges from our fetal life and serve no active function after birth but are crucial landmarks in anatomy.
+These structures are vestiges from our fetal life and serve no major active function after birth but are crucial landmarks in anatomy.

 The Role of Scar Tissue and Skin Layers